chrishoward-au/Architect/readme.txt

 * If you have trouble upgrading, try deactivating and reactivating your licence

 = 1.10.0 =
+Beaver Builder related enhancements:
-* ADDED: More extensive filtering overrides the the Beaver Architect module
+* ADDED: More extensive filtering overrides in the Beaver Architect module
+* ADDED: Extensive styling options to Architect Beaver module
+* ADDED: Blueprint type to dropdown selector in Widget and Beaver module Blueprint selector
+* FIXED: Comments showing with Architect Beaver module when type is posts or page
+* REMOVED: Removed Architect page builder.
+Recommend to use Beaver instead!

+Content related enhancements:
-* ADDED: RSS Feed as a content source
+* ADDED: RSS Feed as a content source.
+In Blueprints Source tab
+* ADDED: Option to set and use a default Focal Point when no Focal Point set on an image.
+In Architect > Options
-* ADDED: Option to use 'Specific Text, HTML or Shortcodes' as a custom field source
+* ADDED: Option to use 'Specific Text, HTML or Shortcodes' as a custom field source.
+In Blueprints Custom Fields tab
-* ADDED: Option to hide specific category names in meta field category name list
+* ADDED: Option to hide specific category names in meta field category name list.
+In Blueprints Meta tab
 * ADDED: Message field that can be displayed immediately below content.
+In Blueprints Body/Excerpt tab
+* ADDED: Option to insert a shortcode (or basic HTML) after a specific paragraph in body content.
+Good for inserting advertising!
+In Blueprints Body/Excerpt tab

+Miscellaneous enhancements:
+* ADDED: Shortcode [arc_hasmedia] Displays icons if post has media.
+Can be used in meta or custom fields display.
+Currently identifies galleries, videos, audio playlists and various document links
+* ADDED: Shortcode [arc_debug] Dumps the $wp_query variable and some Blueprint info
 * ADDED: Simple demo mode that outlines Architect Blueprints.
 Add /?demo to the page URL.
-* ADDED: Message prompting crossgrade of Architect licence from Headway.
+* ADDED: Message on Help & Support screen prompting crossgrade of Architect licence from Headway.
-* ADDED: Styling to Architect Beaver module
-* ADDED: Option to set and use a default Focal Point when no Focal Point set on an image
-* ADDED: Blueprint type to dropdown selector in Widget and Beaver module Blueprint selector
 * ADDED: Option to name new Blueprints when importing
-* ADDED: Option to insert a shortcode (or basic HTML) after a specific paragraph in body content.
-Good for inserting advertising!

-* CHANGED: Export a Blueprint automatically downloads to a file
+* CHANGED: Export a Blueprint automatically downloads to a file now
-* CHANGED: Admin backgrounds are now just gradients rather than SVG to save space
+* CHANGED: Admin backgrounds are now just CSS gradients rather than SVG to save size in the zip
-* CHANGED: Using the 'No field.
-Use prefix and suffix only' option for custom field source no longer requires the Link Field attribute enabled.
+* CHANGED: Using the "No field.
+Use prefix and suffix only" option for custom field source no longer requires the Link Field attribute enabled.
-* CHANGED: Tech support link to support email address
+* CHANGED: Tech support links to support email address now
-* CHANGED: In Blueprint listings, now limited the "Used on" column to only show the first 5 instances
+* CHANGED: In Blueprint listings, have now limited the "Used on" column to only show the first 5 instances
 * CHANGED: New paint job on the presets selector
 * CHANGED: Hover on panels designer is now blue toned
 * CHANGED: Updated help text on Help & Support screen
-* CHANGED: Flattened slider nav buttons
+* CHANGED: Flattened defaults for slider nav buttons
+* CHANGED: Combined Rebuild and clear image cache into one option for all caches.
+In Architect > Tools

 * FIXED: Filler images not working for Featured images
 * FIXED: Category and Tag exclusion only working when inclusion was set too